sunildroid/bookmyticket/readme.txt

 **MVP : This project uses MVP based architecture (Mindorks open Source base)  based on current project requirement which can be further extended to MVP-Clean architecture which is generally used for large project with several functionality and multiple data providers.
-**App uses modern enhanced Gradle based Structure to manage modules and keeping configurations and library dependencies out of main file for re-usability of version.
+**App uses modern enhanced Gradle based Structure to manage modules and keeping configurations and library dependencies out of main file for re-usability of dependencies and configuration among other modules.

-**Project Package Structure : App uses modern package structures based on features.
+**Project Package Structure : App uses modern package structure based on features.

 **Singleton pattern is used for DataManager access.

 User Interface :
 **ConstraintLayout and RelativeLayout is used for better performance.
 **Vector Drawables are used for better performance and multi device support.
 **Material Design : Cardview is used for better look and feel.
+**Recycler View is used for better performance of list.

 Algorithm Used :
 Major consideration : User has to pay for every station including source station.